SpongePowered/SpongeDocs/source/index.rst

 .. note::

-    Sponge is still in development.
-Beta builds of both SpongeForge and SpongeVanilla are currently available for :doc:`downloads`, but an official release will not be available until later in 2016.
+    Sponge development is ongoing.
+Beta and Experimental builds of both SpongeForge and SpongeVanilla are currently available for :doc:`downloads`.

 Contents
 ========